 That should be seen as it is with right discernment.
-This is not mine; this is not myself.
+This is not mine; this is not me; this is not myself.
 When one sees it thus as it is with right discernment.
 One becomes disenchanted with the earth element and makes the mind dispassionate towards the earth element.